y252328/Instagram_Download_Button/README.md

 This repository is a Javascript for Greasemonkey/Tampermonkey.
 This script will add a download button and open button to your Instagram and you can download or open profile pictures and media in the posts, stories, and highlights by one click.

-> Note: This script only test on Google Chrome, Firefox, Edge and Opera with Tampermonkey.
+> Note: This script only tests on Google Chrome, Firefox, Edge, and Opera with Tampermonkey.

 <img src="img/profile.png" alt="drawing" width="436" height="134"/>
 <br/>